-Events that are held for a valid business purpose (i.e. staff meetings, departmental planning sessions, etc.) are not included in per-year or per-semester limits.
+Events that are held for a valid business purpose (e.g. staff meetings, departmental planning sessions, etc.) are not included in per-year or per-semester limits.
 Please note that there is a separate policy concerning retirement/departure functions.
 Maximum reimbursement rates are the same as those listed in the tables shown in Section 6.
-Food & Alcohol Expense: \$40.00 per person for lunches, including alcohol, and \$75.00 per person for dinners, including alcohol, for meals at a restaurant; \$40.00 per person for refreshment-style meals (i.e. Heavy hors d'oeuvres).
+Food & Alcohol Expense: \$50.00 per person for lunches, including up to 1 alcoholic drink per person, and \$100.00 per person for dinners, including up to 2 alcoholic drinks per person, for meals at a restaurant; \$50.00 per person for refreshment-style meals (e.g. heavy hors d'oeuvres).
+Note that while these limits are calculated pre-tax/gratuity, Foundations will reimburse tax/gratuity.